 Programs can be saved in the VRO 300M.
 If a program is saved, it is safe from power loss.
-Saving and other program functions are found by pressing the PROGRAM softkey.
+Saving and other program functions are found by pressing the $\begin{bmatrix} PROGRAM \\ FUNCTIONS \end{bmatrix}$ softkey.

 To save a program, press save.
-Name the program using the numeric keys, or use the Alphabet softkey to select alphabetic characters.
+Name the program using the numeric keys, or use the ALPHABET softkey to select alphabetic characters.
 You can use up to 8 characters in the name.
-When you have named the program, press save or save
+When you have named the program press ENTER or